TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Types/Index.rst

              and 'richtext[ *(list of keys or \*)* ]' (see "Additional $TCA features")

-           - Part 5: Form style codes (see "Visual style of TCEforms")

          .. note::

             Instead of a real field name you can insert :code:`--div--` to place